jjoenasr/fastapi-ecommerce/README.md

 - Order processing and tracking
 - Stock management
 - Pagination and filtering for product listing
+- Image upload support for products
+- AI-powered RAG chatbot for QA
 - Error handling and logging

 ## Prerequisites